7 Traveler Packing Hacks to Save Space, Stay Organized, and Travel Stress-free

 5. Utilize Empty Shoe Space

-Shoes take up a surprising amount of space, but the space in the shoes often gets wasted.
+Shoes take up a surprising amount of space, but the space inside them often goes to waste.
 By stuffing them with your socks and underwear, you can maximize the space in your suitcase.

 Not only does this save space, but it keeps their shape safe while traveling.